 Applications will be accepted online.
 The deadline to apply is our Regular Deadline, March 5, 2024.
 All application decisions for this program will be released at the same time in late April.

 Applicants must complete the Summer Session Application, and all the related requirements which can be reviewed in the How To Apply section.

 - At least one parent/guardian confirmation email received

 Applicants will be asked to respond to the following essay questions in the application:

 - Why did you choose the particular program/courses for which you have applied?
 How are they related to your current interests and future plans?
 Please be as specific as possible, and make sure your response covers each of the courses you elected.
 (Limit: 500 words)

-All costs, inclusive of tuition and fees, for the program are completely covered.
-Students will need access to wifi and to provide their own device to participate in the program for Summer 2021.
+All program costs, inclusive of tuition, room and board, and roundtrip transportation to and from the University of Chicago are completely covered.
+Students will need to provide their own health insurance.